 Philosophy and Ethics:

-Technical communicators need to consider the impact of technology on society.
+Technical writers need to consider the impact of technology on society.
 They also need to understand the impact of communication decisions on individuals and society.

 The basic focus of this part is the communicative context of activities in technical communication in a broad sense.
 It is generally more about understanding background theories than about actually producing texts.
 Students are introduced to general theories about the conditions under which technical communication is performed (e.g. insights into situational models or into cognitive processes of textual understanding) as well as to the aspect of creating language versions of texts.
 Another aim is to create insights into how chunks of specialized knowledge may be categorized, named and stored in efficient ways, which is of relevance for mono- as well as multilingual processes in professional technical communication.